Everything You Need to Know About Breeze Blocks

 Where do you make Terracotta Breeze Blocks?

-Mexico of course!
+Mexico, of course!
+Breeze block is one of the most important and popular mexican hand made tile.
 We produce our Clay Imports breeze blocks using 100% natural clay native to Central Mexico.

 How do you make Terracotta Breeze Blocks?